-8.25.2.15 List the Configuration and Status Information for a Guest Virtual Machine
+15.24.2.16 List the Configuration and Status Information for a Guest Virtual Machine all sessions processes files

 The VBoxManage guestcontrol vmname list command enables you to list guest control configuration and status information.
 For example, the output shows open guest sessions, guest processes, and files.